The ins & outs of ecommerce payment processors

 3. Ultimately, the funds are transferred from the Merchant Account to your business bank account.

-The process has been optimized in more recent years.
+As we noted above, the process has been optimized in recent years.
 Now, online sellers can simplify the process by using a single entity known as a Payment Service Provider (PSP).
 When a PSP is involved, steps 2-9 are taken care of by one provider, such as Stripe or Paypal.

 A variation of this flow exists if you also offer your customers a buy now, pay later (BNPL) solution.